reworkjs/reworkjs/ROADMAP.md

 ## Potential future versions

+- Add support for https://developer.mozilla.org/en-US/docs/Web/HTML/Using_the_application_cache and manifest ?
 - LoaderOptionsPlugin({ minimize: true })
 - eslint plugin that detects @provider and warns if anything in the annotated class isn't static
 - Replace current React-HMR system with https://github.com/gaearon/react-hot-loader ?